CyberShadow/squelch-web/README.md

-A simple example of how to deploy a D aapplication (using vibe-d) to Heroku.
+A simple example of how to deploy a D application (using vibe-d) to Heroku.

 Instructions: